rakeshmenon/next-with-authored-pages/README.md

 # Example app with dynamic-imports and page authoring integration

-Clone this repo and run:
+Clone this repo and run following for development mode:

 ```bash
 npm install